Digital Infrastructure Project FAQs

 Does this have anything to do with 5G?

-This network will not deliver 5G, however, for those who live and work in St Helens town centre it is essential that fast and reliable connectivity is available, whether that that fixed fibre in the ground or wireless mobile connectivity.
-The Digital Infrastructure Network will enable the future expansion of better mobile connectivity and is the foundation for a range of connectivity options, including but not limited to 4G and 5G.
+This network does not deliver 5G, however, for those who live and work in St Helens town centre it is essential that fast and reliable connectivity is available, whether that that fixed fibre in the ground or wireless mobile connectivity.
+The Digital Infrastructure Network enables the future expansion of better mobile connectivity and is the foundation for a range of connectivity options, including but not limited to 4G and 5G.

-The funding for the project will come from the Department of Levelling Up Homes and Communities - Towns Fund Deal, a funding scheme launched by the government for towns like St Helens to improve their economy.
+The funding for the project came from the Ministry of Housing, Communities and Local Government's Towns Fund Deal, a funding scheme launched by the Government for towns like St Helens to improve their economy.

 If you have any queries that are not covered by our FAQs please contact us via digitalinfrastructureproject@sthelens.gov.uk